 Gardiner (2017) explored the application of virtue ethics in the context of business ethics and corporate governance.
 The study sought to understand how virtues can foster ethical corporate cultures and sustainable business practices.
 The study used a case study approach, examining various corporations known for their ethical practices.
 Gardiner conducted interviews with corporate leaders, employees, and stakeholders to gather insights into how virtue ethics influenced corporate behavior.
 The research also included an analysis of corporate policies and practices to identify the presence of virtues such as honesty, integrity, and responsibility.
-The study found that virtues such as honesty, integrity, and responsibility were integral to creating ethical corporate cultures.
-Companies that promoted these virtues were more likely to engage in socially responsible practices and avoid ethical scandals.
+The study found that virtues such as honesty, integrity, and responsibility to engage in socially responsible practices and avoid ethical scandals.
 The study also found that employees in these companies were more committed and motivated, leading to better overall performance.
 The study recommended that corporations adopt virtue ethics frameworks in their corporate governance structures and provide ethics training that focuses on character development.
 The study also suggested that companies establish clear ethical guidelines and create mechanisms for recognizing and rewarding virtuous behavior.